Jeff-Brausam/new-computer/README.md

 # new-computer installation/backup

-My personal installations for my computer, incase it goes into flames one day...
+My personal installations for my computer.

-Read the script and install with caution, you may not want what I have
+Read the script and install with caution.

 ## Install from script: